Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 .. note::

+    * **WARNING** GCC 14 with nuclei sdk code coverage not working, need to modify ``Components/profiling/gcov.c``, changes need to be made like this https://github.com/Nuclei-Software/nuclei-sdk/commit/5aaae0d5a7
-    * Introduced in Nuclei SDK 0.5.1, worked with Nuclei Studio >= 2024.02
+    * Introduced in Nuclei SDK 0.6.0, worked with Nuclei Studio >= 2024.02
     * Using gprof or gcov introduces instrument code into the original program, necessitating additional memory to store the collected data.
 This results in a slight increase in the program's memory footprint compared to its uninstrumented counterpart.
     * It cannot be directly used in command line mode, you should use it in Nuclei Studio.
     * Please check ``README.md`` about gcov and gprof support in https://github.com/Nuclei-Software/nuclei-sdk/tree/master/Components/profiling

-Import or download Nuclei SDK 0.5.1 or later release NPK in Nuclei Studio, and then create a project called ``demo_profiling`` based on ``app-nsdk_demo_profiling`` using ``Create Nuclei RISC-V C/C++ Project`` Wizard as below:
+Import or download Nuclei SDK 0.6.0 or later release NPK in Nuclei Studio, and then create a project called ``demo_profiling`` based on ``app-nsdk_demo_profiling`` using ``Create Nuclei RISC-V C/C++ Project`` Wizard as below: